hackclub/blot/guides/landscape.md

 <img alt="landscape" src="https://cloud-bxuqstv0l-hack-club-bot.vercel.app/00image-2.webp" width="512"/>

-This is an explainer on how to create art like the image above in the [Haxidraw editor](https://haxidraw.hackclub.dev/).
-It assumes some knowledge of programming in JavaScript and how Haxidraw works, but nothing beyond that.
+This is an explainer on how to create art like the image above in the [Blot editor](https://blot.hackclub.dev/).
+It assumes some knowledge of programming in JavaScript and how Blot works, but nothing beyond that.

 #### Steps: